-1. Universities around the world, including all UK universities and the vast majority US universities, accept A Levels for entry.
+Universities around the world, including all UK universities and the vast majority US universities, accept A Levels for entry.
 Many universities including Oxford, Cambridge, Harvard, Yale, MIT and Stanford often see the best A Levels applicants as prime targets.
 To find out more about university recognition of A levels visit www.cie.org.uk/recognition

-2. A levels provide breadth of study in Year 12 before specialisation in Year 13.
-This provides a deep understanding of chosen subjects, enabling students to prepare for specific university courses and career pathways.

-3. Academic expectations are high and close to those experienced in top universities.
+A Levels:

-4. A levels emphasise and develop critical thinking, advanced comprehension and research skills.

-5. A levels promote advanced reading and writing skills, particularly the ability to structure and defend an argument

-6. A levels develop the ability to present and participate in a debate and to positively engage with critical feedback

-7. A levels develop students as independent learners.
+- Provide a deep understanding of chosen subjects, enabling students to prepare for specific university courses and career pathways. - Emphasise and develop critical thinking, advanced comprehension and research skills. - Promote advanced reading and writing skills, particularly the ability to structure and defend an argument - Develop the ability to present and participate in a debate and to positively engage with critical feedback - Develop students as independent learners.

-Cambridge Assessment International Examinations and Edexcel
+Cambridge Assessment International Examinations and Pearson Edexcel